 I have been fortunate enough to have been “pulled in” to the tech book publishing industry, when a colleague asked me to participate in the writing of her book on database performance tuning.
-That project got me introduced to executives at Prentice Hall Professional Technical Reference (PHPTR), and a long-term business relationship ensued, whereby I helped PHPTR with nearly two dozen other technical book projects from well known and respected authors.
+That project got me introduced to executives at Prentice Hall Professional Technical Reference (PHPTR), and a long-term business relationship ensued, whereby I helped PHPTR with nearly two dozen other technical book projects from well-known and respected authors.

-After several years helping PHPTR (and a few other publishers) with their technical manuscripts, I found an opportunity to write a book of my own.
+After several years of helping PHPTR (and a few other publishers) with their technical manuscripts, I found an opportunity to write a book of my own.
 This writing project became the book Solaris Security, which is published in English, Chinese, and Japanese language editions.
 Eighteen years later this is still my most successful book, selling more than three times the number of copies that was expected.

-Eighteen years and forty-plus books later, I’m still writing.
+Eighteen years and fifty-plus books later, I’m still writing.
 Because I have a strong sense of giving back to the community from which I have gained much, I have mentored many aspiring writers over the years.
 And now, I am publishing this same guidance to the world.

 To write successfully, you have to have passion – and compassion – for your readers.
 You need to write your book for them as a service to them, to improve their lives in some manner.